catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 Typically these laptops are delived with Windows 11 installed on an internal 500 GB or 1 TB nvme drive.
 For this install it is far easier to accomplish on a new 2nd drive without the worry of screwing up the base Windows 11 installation. _Caveat lector._

 However, in order to multiboot from the same or different drives one needs to use rEFind (https://www.rodsbooks.com/refind/).
-Here the assumption is two (2) drives: 1 with Windows 11 and 1 with dragonfly (and other) operating systems using rEFind.
+Here the assumption is _at least_ two (2) drives: 1 with Windows 11 and 1 with dragonfly (and other) operating systems using rEFind.

+>[!Caution]
-Before proceeding further, make a USB flash rescue/recovery disk for the existing drive 1 operating system, e.g. Windows 11, Ubuntu, Redhat, etc. Should rEFind and/or boot troubles arise, it will save much time.
+>Before proceeding further, prepare a USB flash rescue/recovery disk for the existing drive 1 operating system, e.g. Windows 11, Ubuntu, Redhat, etc. Should rEFind and/or boot troubles arise, this will save much time and allow system recovery.
+Recommend installing rEFind itself on a second USB flash for recovery purposes.

 1) Prepare the laptop BIOS.
    ```